svjack/ComfyUI-MiniCPM/README.md

 * Use top-p (0.9) and top-k (80) sampling for natural output diversity.
 * Lower max tokens or precision (bf16/fp16) for faster generation on less powerful GPUs.
 * Memory modes help optimize VRAM usage: default, balanced, max savings.
+* Transformers models offer better quality but use more memory.
+* GGUF models are more memory-efficient but may have slightly lower quality.

 ---